tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/use-spot.md

 - Attempts to restore Azure Spot Virtual Machines evicted due to capacity.
 - Restored Azure Spot Virtual Machines are expected to run for a longer duration with a lower probability of a capacity triggered eviction.
 - Improves the lifespan of an Azure Spot Virtual Machine, so workloads run for a longer duration.
-- Helps Virtual Machine Scale Sets to maintain the target count for Azure Spot Virtual Machines, similar to maintain target count feature that already exists for Pay-As-You-Go VMs.
+- Helps Virtual Machine Scale Sets to maintain the target count for Azure Spot Virtual Machines, similar to maintain target count feature that already exists for pay-as-you-go VMs.

 Try & restore is disabled in scale sets that use [Autoscale](virtual-machine-scale-sets-autoscale-overview.md).
 The number of VMs in the scale set is driven by the autoscale rules.